smithy-lang/smithy/docs/source-2.0/quickstart.rst

 .. tip::

-    Run the following command to create the quickstart directory
+    Run the following command to create the quickstart directory and weather model file

     .. code-block:: text